harnalashok/LLMs/u_install/Readme.md

 ```

 File, `error.log`, in Ubutnu home folder, will indicate any errors in execution of scripts.
-And file, info.log,
-keeps information about what all is installed.
+And file, info.log, keeps information about what all is installed.
+File <b>'help.txt'</b> contains information about ports, packages etc

 To read about *python virtual environments*, please [see this file](https://github.com/harnalashok/LLMs/blob/main/python%20venv) in my github.